 Applicants must have a Master’s of Arts degree or proof of study at a comparable level.
 English is the working language of PhDArts, and proficiency in both speaking and writing in English is required.
 The application should be written in English.

-Because PhDArts is a practice-as-research doctorate, the applicant must first and foremost demonstrate that he is a highly accomplished practitioner in some aspect of the arts and/or design.
+Because PhDArts is a practice-as-research doctorate, the applicant must first and foremost demonstrate that they are a highly accomplished practitioner in some aspect of the arts and/or design.

-On a theoretical level, the applicant has to demonstrate that his ideas are already quite well-formed and that he has begun to place his own contribution within the context of existing research or innovative practice.
+On a theoretical level, the applicant has to demonstrate that their ideas are already quite well-formed and that they have begun to place their own contribution within the context of existing research or innovative practice.
 The applicant will need to show a strong sense of intellectual curiosity and be able to justify what the urgency for this particular research is.

 The PhDArts working definition of practice-based research is: